J E R S E Y W O R K S

 arts and ideas online

-JUNE 2007 UPDATE.
+November 2011 UPDATE.
 WHO WE ARE AND WHAT WE'RE LOOKING FOR: The best in contemporary poetry and more.
-Poetry in translation and sometimes in languages other than English.
+Open to all styles.
+We pay on publication for original material.
+Issues appear four times per year: fall, winter, spring, and summer, and we sometimes publish new material spontaneously. $10 minimum for short verse such as haiku, 20c/wd after 50 wds, $50 max per poem.
+Response time: 1-3 months.
+We're looking for poetry in translation and sometimes in languages other than English.
 Especially interested in French poetry.
-Contact or submit to jerseyworks as Word document or copied into body of email.
-Photos: Jpg. files of excellent quality under 100 kilobytes.
-Images in portrait format 300x400 pixels will be considered for our cover art series.
-We publish continuously with no division between issues.
-Our current policy is to accept or reject within one month and often much sooner.
-Annual prize money for poetry.
-Although we will continue to publish an occasional short story, we can no longer read unsolicited fiction.
+Contact or submit up to 5 poems to jerseyworks as Word document or copied into body of email.
+Photos and art: Jpg. files of excellent quality under 200 kilobytes.
+Although we will continue to publish an occasional short story, we can no longer read unsolicited fiction; and poetry spam not addressed specifically to Jerseyworks or its editors will be deleted unread.

-August 2007 began our seventh year.
-Growth has been organic, budget minimal.
+Jerseyworks went online in July 2001, and growth has been organic, budget minimal.
 The editor was fortunate to begin with contributions of excellent poets like Marylisa DeDomenicis and Shirley Lake, who choose to live here in South Jersey.
-We now have acquired approximately 40,000 readers and have published writers not only from North Jersey but from from five continents.
-Antarctica is not represented, but neither is South America.
+We now have readers in over 40 countries and have published writers from four continents.
+Antarctica is not represented, but neither are South America (with the exception of Argentina) or Africa.
 Our "world" reaches across the ocean, but not below the Gulf of Mexico; and the reasons for this are worth thinking about.
 We would be interested in hearing from writers south of that gulf.

 We are actively seeking the best poetry we can find.
 We are looking for that place where the highest and most original poetic language encounters the world.
 This can range from the deeply and subtly personal to the openly political, but we like poems that are about something besides themselves.
 We have a low interest (near zero, actually) in poems about poetry or poets.
 We love language, but sometimes poetry makes it into jerseyworks because it has something to say.
 We want the most finely-crafted poetry available, but we want it to arise from the ancient need to "say," to tell, to reach.
 Ah, we want it all.
 We want "The Wasteland."
 We want "Howl."
 "Brooklyn Bridge."
 "Sunday Morning."